x-actly/Eve-Online-Mining-Bot/README.md

 pip install -r requirements.txt
 ```

+It has been tested to work on Python 3.
+No progress will likely be done to make it backwards compatible with Python 2 (if not already compatible).
+Depending on your setup you might need to make aliases from pip3 and python3 to pip and python, or just change the commands.

 ## Usage

 1. Ensure that you have installed the required modules as per the requirements.